Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 09 Engineering

-RNF documents
+RSF documents

 The procedure for the examination of projects in the Russian Science Foundation

-Leading specialists and teachers from Moscow universities and scientific organizations of the Russian Academy of Sciences are involved in reviewing applications submitted to the Foundation's competitions.
-Examination and evaluation of applications of all contenders for the awards of the competition is carried out by the Expert Council created at the Foundation, which for all these years has been headed by Professor R.N.
-Evstigneev.
-The final verdict on all competitions is made by the Board of the Fund.
+Leading experts and teachers from Moscow universities and scientific organizations of the Russian Academy of Sciences are invited to review applications submitted to the Foundation’s competitions.
+The examination and evaluation of applications of all applicants for the competition awards is carried out by the Expert Council created at the Foundation, which has been headed by Professor all these years R.N.Evstigneev.
+The final verdict on all competitions is made by the Foundation's Board.

 Applications are accepted in all areas of economic science in accordance with the classifier.

-Foundation for the Promotion of Social Development "New Eurasia" (FNE)
+Fund for Social Development “New Eurasia” (FNE)

-Foundation for the Promotion of Social Development "New Eurasia" contributes to improving the quality of life of Russian citizens by implementing programs that promote effective social and economic development at the regional and local levels, relying on advanced Russian and international experience and innovative technologies, and consolidating the efforts and resources of the public, government and business.
+Foundation for Social Development “New Eurasia” contributes to improving the quality of life of Russian citizens by implementing programs that promote effective social and economic development at the regional and local levels, relying on advanced Russian and international experience and innovative technologies, and consolidating the efforts and resources of the public, government and business.

-FORMS OF ACTIVITY FUND
+FORMS OF ACTIVITY FOUNDATION

 • Promoting the development of Russian education and science in accordance with national priorities, the formation of innovation ecosystems at the federal and regional levels and their integration into the global innovation ecosystem.